Lincoln-Sudbury Civic Orchestra

 Are you interested in playing with the LS Civic Orchestra?
-We’d like to know it.
-Please explain your interest in an email to lscivicorchestra@gmail.com.
+We’d like to hear from you — we always have openings for string players.
+Please explain your experience and interest in an email to lscivicorchestra@gmail.com.

 our mission